aathul-raj/feedforward-network/README.md

-# feedforward network library - 99% on MNIST
+# Feedforward Network Library - 99% on MNIST

 A simple feedforward neural network library, based off of the code from Micheal Nielsen's excellent book "Neural Networks and Deep Learning".